 Max has been a Professor at Washington University, the University of Texas and the University of Evora (Portugal).
 He has also taught at the Nice Conservatory (France) and Edgecliff Academy in Cincinnati.
 He met his wife Mary, a

-Since moving to Naples a little over five years ago, Max and his wife have been active in the Naples music community.
+Since moving to Naples a little over six years ago, Max and his wife have been active in the Naples music community.
 He has performed at the Cultural Russian Center many times and continues as

 Max hopes to continue giving recitals in Naples.
 He has played recitals with pianist Alexandra Carlson both in Naples and Sarasota.
 His calendar is quite full and exciting.
-Becoming Music Director of The Naples Community Orchestra will fulfill a lifelong passion for conducting.
+Becoming Music Director of The Naples Community Orchestra fulfills a lifelong passion for conducting.
 Max is on the boards of The Russian Cultural Center and The Naples Community Orchestra.